hanabi/hanabi.github.io/misc/convention-questions.md

 - The reason for needing Alice and Bob stories and for rule 2 is that it helps us to parse your question more easily.
 - The reason for answering your own question is that it allows us to hone in on the specific gaps in your knowledge.
 It is unfair to ask a low-effort question and then expect others to give a comprehensive response to it.
 - The reason for putting everything in one message is that it prevents spamming other people with notifications.
+- The reason for using a thread is to keep all discussion organized.